-Natasia has worked at the Gowanus Canal Conservancy (GCC) for 8 years, leading volunteers in environmental stewardship programs.
+Natasia has worked at the Gowanus Canal Conservancy (GCC) since 2012, leading volunteers in environmental stewardship programs.
 Originally an Americorps NYC Civic Corps Member, she then became the Volunteer Program Manager, expanding her role to manage all volunteer stewardship programs and to manage and mentor staff, volunteers, and interns.
 In 2020 she was promoted to Community Stewardship & Operations Director, further expanding her role in program development and organizational strategic planning.
 Her current role focuses on building supportive partnerships with community members, including community gardeners, tree stewards, and public housing tenant association leaders.
 Natasia is passionate about public green space equity; she believes that everyone should have access to their local public green space and the opportunity, tools, and resources to become environmental stewards.

 Natasia is a proud Indonesian, and grew up in Queens, the Cayman Islands, and the suburbs of Philly.
 She has a BA in Biology with a specialization in Ecology and Conservation Biology from Boston University.
 She is a NYC Master Composter and a NYC Citizen Pruner.

 - Oluwaseun OwolabiNorth Star FundOluwaseun OwolabiNorth Star Fund

 Seun Owolabi’s professional career began in retail banking, where she found herself constantly educating customers on best banking practices.
 But it wasn’t until after she completed her Bachelor’s degree that she linked these efforts to an interest in public service and mission-driven work.